 Verify Your Details

 Tradeshift connections.
-Suppliers who currently submit invoices manually via the Tradeshift web portal will receive a connection request to link their Tradeshift account to the new system.
+Suppliers who currently submit invoices manually via the Tradeshift web portal should have received a connection request to link their Tradeshift account to the new system.
 Suppliers must accept this connection request in their Task List in order to continue to submit invoices via Tradeshift.

 As well as the new supplier portal, from October there will be other permanent changes to our systems and processes.
 These are summarised below.
 For more details, please view our FAQs or call our Customer Support Centre on 0303 123 1177 option 1.

 - Organisation codes.
-NHS England (currently X24) will become CBA003.
-All other organisations will have 000 at the end of their current three-character code.
+NHS England (currently X24) is now CBA033.
+All other organisations now have 000 at the end of their previous three-character code.
 Our systems will still accept and process invoices containing the old codes during the transitional period.

 - XX rules.
 If you submit invoices with a contact name instead of a Purchase Order, the format of those names (known as the “XX rules”) will change.
 Please contact the organisation you are trading with to confirm the new format.

-- Suppliers using Tradeshift e-invoicing will need to take some specific actions to ensure they can continue to submit invoices.
+- Suppliers using Tradeshift e-invoicing need to take some specific actions to reconnect their Tradeshift accounts to ensure they can continue to submit invoices.
 A summary is above, and detailed information is at Welcome to NHS SBS’s Tradeshift Network

 What is the new supplier portal?